danshearer/COVID-19-UK-Science/README.md

 To a technologist, his comments are also a very pointed reminder of the daunting complexity of the software and hardware required at scale.
-Ventilators are difficult, and ECMO machines much more so.
+Ventilators are difficult machines to make, and ECMO machines much more so.
 Nevertheless, we need them, and people are dying.
-The Italian healthcare system is excellent (for example, more beds than in the UK system) and yet people are dying.
+The Italian healthcare system is excellent (for example, more beds than in the UK system) and yet many people are dying.
 Many African healthcare systems are nothing like as good.
+COVID-19 has many presentations and degrees of symptoms, and medical devices need to be able to be adjusted for the particular COVID-19 response needed.
+Regulatory approval is hard to get because it is very easy for a machine to blow too hard into damaged lungs, to pick a simple example.

-There are three levels of pulmunary assistance that can be provided:
+The technical facts for open source communities are that there are three levels of pulmunary assistance that can be provided:

   - Powered Air Purifying Respirator (PAPR) - for carers, not patients\!
     As many have pointed out, most well-meaning ventilator build